labordynamicsinstitute/replicability-training/jira-supervisor-notes.md

 ## Requests received
 JIRA will receive requests sent to a specific email, including several maintenance emails from Manuscript Central.
 Each email generates an issue, unless the subject line references a previous issue.
 The following list identifies what to do with each type of issue/email.

-- "[JOURNAL] - Account Modified" - Delete
+- "[JOURNAL] - Account Modified in Manuscript Central" - Delete
 - "Accepted Review ..." - this is notification only, should be deleted.
 - "Invitation to Review ..."
   - Click on acceptance link.
 This email/issue should be the core of the review request.